- Hits: 24677

 Cabo San Lucas might be Mexico, but it has been a playground for Americans looking to have fun for more than 100 years.
 Fishing, golf, food, tequila, and eco-tourism await cruise guests here.

-Read more: Things To Do In Cabo San Lucas Mexico On a Cruise Ship Visit
+Things To Do In Puerto Vallarta Mexico On a Cruise Ship Visit

 Puerto Vallarta, Mexico is a fabulous cruise port that is safe for American visitors and offers a wealth of cultural, eco-tourism, and foodie excursions that you won't want to miss.

-Read more: Things To Do In Puerto Vallarta Mexico On a Cruise Ship Visit
+Things To Do in Ensenada Mexico On a Cruise Ship Visit

 Ensenada, Mexico has the fortune of being just far enough away that it avoids some of the security concerns towns closer to the Mexico/US border face but it is still close enough to be a perfect cruise ship stop.
 Whether you are coming through the Panama Canal, Hawaii, or simply a quick 3 or 4-day cruise from Los Angeles, Ensenada is probably on your itinerary if you are sailing from California.
 Here's why I enjoy visiting Ensenada, Mexico and you probably will too!